 The media has been very respectful given the situation this time and that is good because it is hard to figure out what happened and all those details.
 It has been something to listen to some of the NHL players and coaches talk about the different bus trips that they took as junior players, and some of these same people knew either the players/coaches or family members of the team.
 The impact of this accident impacts the country as a whole, as hockey is so much part of what kids grow up playing here in Canada.

-It is hard to accept that one accident during the day can have such a large impact on a country but I have to admit that this accident did.
+It is hard to accept that one accident during the day can have such a large impact on a country, but I have to admit that this accident did.
 Hockey is part of Canada and when something like this happens the entire country feels it.
-I know that I have never played hockey and I am not a parent but I am feeling the hurt knowing that there are lots of families now dealing with a lose.
-There are also lots of families trying to help their injured family member deal with their own injuries as well as the lost of their team mates who in so many ways are their extended family.
+I know that I have never played hockey, and I am not a parent, but I am feeling the hurt knowing that there are lots of families now dealing with a loss.
+There are also lots of families trying to help their injured family member deal with their own injuries as well as the lost of their teammates, who in so many ways are their extended family.

 Hockey is so much part of Canada and next time you see a team bus on a highway or anywhere remember there are hundreds of those buses that travel the roads each week and sometimes things happen, and the hurt will start all over again.